 You can directly go for a photograph in a coloured photo corner at the entrance of FEVER.
 Upon entering the live hall, you can opt for homemade cupcakes and the merchandise of the various bands.
-Lucie,Too even sells second-hand clothing they have worn.
+Lucie,Too even sells second-hand clothing they have worn in promotional photos.
 If you want to put yourself in a nice shirt, pants or skirt of one of the girls, you could get an original purchase for a very low price at that day.
 You also support the band by buying these clothes.

 The party was opened by Kusudama; a group of four who were livening up the festival with a fierce impetus as regards the drums played by Utashiro of GRASAM ANIMAL and the bassist, who is also a familiar face, namely Kanako Sekizawa of Lucie,Too.
 With a fantastic support by the two guitarists, of whom one also sings: Sguruguruguru of the band 1inamillion and Kayo Otaki of the band UlulU (ウルル), the experience felt complete.
 The singer Kayo tries to get the highest notes out of her toes every now and then, which literally puts her on her toes.
 It sounds slick, even though it has to date been a one-time gig by a collection of interesting musicians.
 All in all, Kusudama performs 4 songs, all upbeat pop songs that warm up the audience just right for the rest of the evening.